3 Types of Conflict

 Conflict Benefits Group Communication

 As the film progressed other jury members would see the guilty stance weaken under the pressure of the different types of conflict.
 Eventually, one by one, each juror began to have a reasonable doubt in the young man being guilty.
-Therefore, the jury was brought to realize points which they would have undoubtedly overlooked if there had not been conflict within the jury.
+Therefore, the jury was brought to realize points that they would have undoubtedly overlooked if there had not been conflict within the jury.

 References and Further Reading